leukaemiamedtech/hias-mqtt-iot-agent/docs/installation/ubuntu.md

 ## HIAS Core

-The HIAS MQTT IoT Agent is a core component of the [HIAS - Hospital Intelligent Automation Server](https://github.com/AIIAL/HIAS-Core).
-Before beginning this tutorial you should complete the HIAS installation guide ensure your HIAS server is online.
+The HIAS MQTT IoT Agent is a component of the [HIAS - Hospital Intelligent Automation Server](https://github.com/aiial/hias-core).
+Before beginning this tutorial you should complete the [HIAS Core](https://hias-core.readthedocs.io/en/latest/installation/ubuntu/) installation guide ensure your HIAS server is online.

 &nbsp;